OctopusDeploy/docs/docs/administration/security/octopus-tentacle-communication/index.md

 TLS 1.2 requires .NET 4.5 which was introduced as a requirement in **Octopus 3.1**.
 Earlier versions of Octopus use TLS 1.0.
 :::

-## Troubleshooting Tentacle Communication Problems {#Octopus-Tentaclecommunication-TroubleshootingTentaclecommunicationproblems}
+## Troubleshooting Tentacle communication problems {#Octopus-Tentaclecommunication-TroubleshootingTentaclecommunicationproblems}

 We have built comprehensive troubleshooting guides for both [Listening and Polling Tentacles](/docs/infrastructure/deployment-targets/windows-targets/troubleshooting-tentacles.md).